sapkotapradip/sapkotapradip/README.md

 ## Hi there 👋
+## 🔭 I’m currently working on sorghum breeding lab at Texas A&M University
+## 🌱 I’m use R, Python, Linux, and command lines for data handling and statistical modeling to answer major research questions
+## 👯 I am passionate about plant breeding, genomics, phenomics, machine learning, staistical modeling, and/or data science
+## 💬 Ask me about R, Plant breeding, predictive modeling, breeding methodologies esp for hybrid crops
+## 📫 How to reach me: prdp@tamu.edu
+## ⚡ Fun fact: Have you ever have fried hornets ? you'll like it

 <!--
 **sapkotapradip/sapkotapradip** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.